-A dog that doesn't remember where to pee can be a troublesome member of your family.
-A well-behaved dog isn't peeing where they're supposed to is indicative of two problems: Marking or bladder issues.
-Most of the time anyway.
+A dog that pees in your house can be a troublesome problem.
+The first step to stopping this issue requires you to figure out why you dog is having accident.
+A well-behaved dog that isn’t peeing where they’re supposed to could mean one of two problems: Marking their territory or bladder issues.

 But if you have a dog that is showing signs of bladder issues or marking, it’s important to make that distinction quickly.